 - 5.1 Robot will be "caged" at least 30 minutes before the start of the competition.
-The caged robot should be the full robot PLUS all necessary power units of the same capacity and weight.
-Once the competition starts, no individual is allowed to access the robots in the "caging" area. - 5.2 Two robots will be racing at any one time and the sequence will be determined by drawing of lots.
+Once the competition starts, no individual is allowed to access the robots in the "caging" area. - 5.2 The sequence of robot runs will be determined by drawing of lots.
 The robot has to complete the entire competition race-track for each race.
 No change of batteries is allowed during the competition.
-No cleaning of robot parts and tracks are allowed. - 5.3 Robot is to start from a stationary starting position, with the extremity of the robot aligned to the start line.
+No cleaning of robot parts and tracks are allowed.

+- 5.3 Robot is to start from a stationary starting position, with the extremity of the robot aligned to the start line.
 It has to travel along the track either by walking, running or hopping, or any other motion not identified as wheeled motion. - 5.4 Robot must keep within the designated track during the race.
-The result is void if

-- a) any part of the robot completely touches the ground or the robot falls off the track before fully crosses the Finishing line.
-Or - b) any part of the robot crosses to the other track.

-If any of the above situations occurs, the participant, under instruction from the judge, must remove their robot immediately.
-The robot is then considered to have used up 1 of the 3 races.

-- 5.5 The race and race time both starts by the blow of a whistle.
-In the Preliminary Matches, a valid Recorded Time is measured from the time then the whistle is blown until the moment when any part of the robot crosses the Start/End line at the Start Zone after 3 laps.
+The result is void if - a) any part of the robot completely touches the ground or the robot falls off the track before fully crosses the Finishing line.
+Or - b) any part of the robot crosses to the other track. - If any of the above situations occurs, the participant, under instruction from the judge, must remove their robot immediately. - 5.5 The race and race time both starts by the blow of a whistle.
+A valid Recorded Time is measured from the time then the whistle is blown until the moment when any part of the robot crosses the Start/End line at the Start Zone after 6 laps.
 Any robot moved before the whistle is blown will be considered a False Start.
 All robots shall only be given 1 False Start warning and subsequent False Start will imply the robot has lost a race. - 5.6 No parts of the robot are to be left behind on the race-track.
 Winning is based on the best time of a completed race for each robot.
-If the robot failed to achieve any single complete run, it shall be retired from the competition. - 5.7 During the competition, If the robot, under any circumstance, does not demonstrates any positive action to start or complete the race (eg: always crash or run out of track for no apparent reason) may be asked to retire by the discretion of the judges while the other robot still carry on the competition on its own. - 5.8 Once the robot has started its race, the robot handler can only access the robot after it crosses the Finishing Line or the robot runs out of the track completely. - 5.9 Modification of robot during competition is STRICTLY PROHIBITED.
-No extra parts are to be added to or removed from the robot once the competition time starts.
-The only replacement in the robot is the power unit which was declared during caging.
-Replacement of power unit is not allow in a same Match.
-Every robot must have their individual parts and no sharing is allowed. - 5.10 All robots should be returned to the caging area or a designated location after its run.
+If the robot failed to achieve any single complete run, it shall be retired from the competition. - 5.7 During the competition, If the robot, under any circumstance, does not demonstrates any positive action to start or complete the race (eg: always crash or run out of track for no apparent reason) may be asked to retire by the discretion of the judges. - 5.8 Once the robot has started its race, the robot handler can only access the robot after it crosses the Finishing Line or the robot runs out of the track completely. - 5.9 Modification of robot during competition is STRICTLY PROHIBITED.
+No extra parts are to be added to or removed from the robot once the competition time starts. - 5.10 All robots should be returned to the caging area or a designated location after its run.
 The teams are not allowed to take back their robots before the whole competition is concluded. - 5.11 Any violation of the rules above would result in the run being invalidated.